Jersey explosion: Seven victims named by police

 - Published

-Seven of the nine people believed to have been killed in an explosion that destroyed a block of flats in Jersey have been identified by police.
+Seven of the nine people feared dead or missing after an explosion that destroyed a block of flats in Jersey have been identified by police.

 Jersey police said the families of the seven had agreed to the release.